 Housing markets and inequality

-In this research area, I have developed incremental models that emerge the right cross-section of housing wealth across heterogeneous households.
-Progressively, these models have become more capable of reproducing highly granular statistical facts such as the spatial distribution of property prices and housing affordability; all from simple economic principles and without needing to statistically match household and property data (common in spatial analysis).
+In this research area, I have incrementally developed models of housing markets where the matching between individual households and properties emerges endogenously from fundamental economic behaviour rather than purely data-driven probabilistic approaches.
+These models are capable of reproducing highly granular empirical facts such as the spatial distribution of property prices and housing affordability.
 Currently, I am working on a series of policy applications of these models to address crucial questions about the kind of regulations that policymakers and academics conjecture about, but that are difficult to properly assess ex-ante.

 Decentralized markets and the emergence of housing wealth inequality